danieledapo/danieledapo.github.io/content/about.md

 I haven't got a favourite programming language, but I enjoy writing in Haskell and Rust.

 ### What's this blog all about?
 This blog will contain my ramblings about whatever I find interesting or worth to be written down.
-I don't really expect anyone to read(and like) any of my posts, because I'm writing for myself only.
+I don't really expect anyone to read(and like) any of my posts, I write for myself only.